The CIRE Team

 Leanne Cameron, Centre Research Assistant

-Leanne Cameron is a first-year student in the University of Bristol’s PhD in Education program, investigating professional learning and sustainability in content-based teacher associations in East and Southern Africa.
+Leanne Cameron is a second-year student in the University of Bristol’s PhD in Education program, investigating professional learning and sustainability in content-based teacher associations in East and Southern Africa.
 She holds a Master’s degree in TESOL and her previous work has engaged with language learning towards social inclusion, service-learning, and social justice through previous positions as a teacher trainer with the U.S. Department of State in Rwanda, program lead and curriculum developer at California State University, Sacramento’s English Language Institute, and coordinator for English and literacy programs for resettled refugees through the Northern California office for the International Rescue Committee.

 Jocelyn Wishart joined the University of Bristol PGCE science team in 2003.
 She has gone on to help set up and direct a unique Masters programme – MSc Science & Education – that combines study in both the Faculty of Science and the Graduate School of Education.
 Until recently she was both acting and assistant director for ESCalate, the Higher Education Academy Subject Centre for Education and still manages its OSIER OER project.